kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-10-expose-and-secure-workload-with-certificate.md

 Before you start, Set up [mTLS Gateway](../00-security/sec-03-setup-mtls-gateway.md) to allow mutual authentication in Kyma and make sure that you exported the [bundle certificates](../00-security/sec-03-setup-mtls-gateway#steps).

-Optionally you can take a look on tutorial [How to create own self-signed Client Root CA and Certificate](../00-security/sec-02-mtls-selfsign-client-certicate.md)
+Optionally, take a look at the [How to create own self-signed Client Root CA and Certificate](../00-security/sec-02-mtls-selfsign-client-certicate.md) tutorial.

 ## Authorize client with a certificate